aoloe/scribus-plugin-message/README.md

 # scribus-plugin-message

-A scribus plugin that shows messages.
+A scribus plugin that stores and shows messages.

 # Todo